 Michael Pearce (bass-baritone) sang with a clear middle and lower register and made a convincing role as the Priest sending Gerontius into the other world, which concluded part one of the concert.
 Like Christopher Bowen, Jessica Gillingwater sang with great clarity and richness in the role of the Angel with both their parts interacting throughout part two of the concert leading to a beautiful ending with the Choir of Angelicals singing ‘Praise to the Holiest, Amen’.

 We felt that we had been on an intimate journey from apprehension and remorse to peace and the full audience showed their generous appreciation for what had been a wonderful occasion.
 Congratulations should go to Richard Pearce not only for the standard of performance but for the choice of a work that was so fitting for the gorgeous acoustic of the Abbey.

 Romsey Choral Society

 Welcome to Romsey Choral Society which is recognised as one of the best choirs in Southern England.
 Please have a look around this site to discover more about the choir.
-The season's repertoire is listed in the Concert Diary pages.
+The season's repertoire is listed in the "Concerts" page.
 For our latest choir newsletter click here.

-The choir is now on its summer break.
-Rehearsals begin again at 7.30pm, Tuesday 6th September 2016 at the Romsey Methodist Church, The Hundred, Romsey, SO51 8BZ .
+Rehearsals usually take place every Tuesday at 7.30pm at the Romsey Methodist Church, The Hundred, Romsey, SO51 8BZ .

 Passionate about choral singing?